 The pulse oximeter is a device used to measure arterial (blood) oxygen saturation.
-A small clamp is placed on a patient’s finger, toe or earlobe.
+A small clamp is placed on a individual's finger, toe or earlobe.
 The oximeter interprets the information gathered and determines the saturation of oxygen in the blood.
-The data obtained from the device is then interpreted by a health care professional who uses the data to determine appropriate treatment of the patient.
-This policy is designed to address medical guidelines that are appropriate for the majority of individuals with a particular disease, illness, or condition.
-Each person’s unique clinical circumstances may warrant individual consideration, based on review of applicable medical records.
-Policy Position Coverage is subject to the specific terms of the member’s benefit plan.
+The data obtained from the device is then interpreted by a health care professional who uses the data to determine appropriate treatment of the individual.

 Intermittent pulse oximeter monitoring (less than 24 hours) for home use may be considered medically necessary durable medical equipment (DME) for ANY ONE of the following indications:

 Continuous pulse oximeter monitoring for home use may be considered medically necessary DME for ANY ONE of the following indications

 A pulse oximeter for home use (intermittent or continuous) is considered not medically necessary when used for indications other than those listed above including, but not limited to, asthma management or when used alone as a screening/testing technique for suspected obstructive sleep apnea (OSA).

 The replacement of two (2) reusable probes every 12 months or five (5) disposable oximeter probes every one (1) month may be considered medically necessary when the probe is inoperable due to: